MakeSchool-17/ios-app-gregwk/ADD.md

     Begin implementing Table Views on all necessary pages Create full data models in swift
-    Replace dummy implementations on creation pages with ones that create actual objects, save to Parse/Realm Server Synchronization.
+    Replace dummy implementations on creation pages with ones that create actual objects, save to Parse/Realm Implement single sign-in--once user has created a profile and signed in, use Parse's currentuser setting to skip sign in screen from then on.
+    Server Synchronization.
 NBD.